How to Install UrBackup on Ubuntu 26.04, 24.04 and 22.04

 Update UrBackup Server on Ubuntu

-Because the server package comes from APT, normal package updates include UrBackup updates from the PPA.
+Because the server package comes from a PPA, normal APT-managed updates include UrBackup updates from that source.
 To update only UrBackup Server after refreshing package metadata, use --only-upgrade:

 sudo apt update